 The UAW endorsed Biden — and panned Republican frontrunner Trump as a 'scab'

 The United Auto Workers endorsed President Biden's reelection campaign on Wednesday in a fiery speech from its president, Shawn Fain.
-Fain said Biden had earned the nod with his pro-union policies, and he excoriated former President Donald Trump, the frontrunner in the Republican race, for his past actions and statements.
+Fain said Biden had earned the nod with his pro-union policies and went on to excoriate former President Donald Trump, the frontrunner in the Republican race, for his past actions and statements.

 Fain showed a highlight reel of Biden walking the picket line outside a General Motors facility in Wayne, Mich., the first time in modern history that a sitting president had done that.